Timmy-124/Data-Analysis-Portfolio/README.md

 - High-value customers from Chicago could receive special discounts.
 - Personalized offers could target the 36–45 age group, the age-group with the highest purchasing frequency
 3. Regular Analysis: Conduct periodic reviews and updates of customer segments to ensure marketing strategies remain effective and relevant
+  ## Customer Churn Analysis
+   ### Case Study: Customer Churn Analysis for "Good Bank" Bank
+  "Good Bank", a fictional bank is experiencing higher customer churn rates and aims to understand the underlying reasons.
+The bank's marketing and customer service teams have requested an analysis to identify which customers are most likely to churn and the factors contributing to this churn.
+This analysis aims to understand customer behavior, segment at-risk customers, and recommend actionable insights to improve retention.
+  ### Business Objectives
+ The primary objective of this analysis are:
+1. Identifying customers at risk of churning
+2. Understanding the key drivers of churn
+3. Providing actionable recommendations to retain high-value customers and reduce overall churn
+4. Optimize customer retention strategies inorder to design more targeted marketing and service efforts
+  ### Stakeholders
+1. Marketing Team: The Marketing team are focused on customer segmentation and designing targeted campaigns to reduce churn.
+2. Customer Service Team: The customer service team are interested in identifying dissatisfaction factors to improve service offerings.
+3. Bank Executives: Concerned with overall customer retention metrics and the financial impact of churn on the business.
+  ### Tools Used
+1. Microsoft Excel: Excel was used for data cleaning by applying various functions to identify missing values, remove duplicates, check for outliers and check for misspellings
+2. Structured Query Language (SQL): SQL was utilized for analysis